Healthy and unhealthy fats explained

 - Cruciferous vegetables – broccoli, Brussels sprouts, asparagus

-- Herbs and spices – turmeric, chili, parsley
+- Herbs and spices – turmeric, chilli, parsley

 Eat more bacteria rich foods